Fleonex/Face-Recognition-Attendance/README.md

 <!-- ADDITIONAL INFORMATION -->
 ## Additional Files
-A file called Real_Time_Face_Recognition has been added to showcase the working of face recognition
+A file called Real_Time_Face_Recognition.py has been added to showcase the working of face recognition
 </br>
 </br>